utkarshs77-prog/AI_RESUME_ANALYZER/README.md

 - 📄 Upload Resume in PDF format
 - 🎯 Analyze Resume against a Target Job Description
 - 📊 ATS Score Analysis
-- 🧩 Skill Gap Detection
+- 🔍 Skill Gap Detection
 - 💡 Smart Resume Improvement Suggestions
 - 💼 Job Recommendations
-- 📑 PDF Report Generation
+- 📑 Professional PDF Report Generation
-- 🎨 Clean and User-Friendly Streamlit Interface
+- 🖥️ Clean and User-Friendly Streamlit Interface

-## 🛠️ Tech Stack

-- **Python**
-- **Streamlit**
-- **PyPDF2**
-- **HTML/CSS**
-- **Git & GitHub**
-- **Streamlit Community Cloud**

-## 🔄 How It Works

-1. Upload your resume in PDF format.
-2. Enter or paste the target job description.
-3. The application extracts the resume content.
-4. Resume skills and job requirements are analyzed.
-5. The application calculates an ATS score.
-6. Missing skills are identified.
-7. Improvement suggestions are generated.
-8. Suitable job roles are recommended.
-9. A PDF analysis report can be generated.

-## 📊 Main Modules

-### ATS Dashboard
-Provides an overview of the resume's compatibility with the target job.

-### Section Analysis
+## 🧠 Resume Analysis

-Analyzes important resume sections and highlights areas that can be improved.
+The application analyzes the uploaded resume and compares it with the target job description to identify relevant skills, missing skills, and areas that can be improved.

+## 📊 ATS Score Analysis

+The application provides an ATS-style score based on the match between the resume and the target job description.

-### Skill Gap Analysis
+## 🔍 Skill Gap Analysis

 Identifies skills required by the target job that are missing or insufficiently represented in the resume.

-### Smart Suggestions
+## 💡 Smart Suggestions

-Provides actionable recommendations to improve the resume.
+Provides actionable recommendations to improve the resume and increase its relevance to the target job.

-### Job Recommendations
+## 💼 Job Recommendations

 Suggests suitable job roles based on the resume profile and analyzed skills.

-### PDF Report
+## 📑 PDF Report

-Generates a downloadable report containing the resume analysis results.
+Generates a downloadable PDF report containing the resume analysis results.

+## 🛠️ Tech Stack

+- 🐍 Python
+- 🎈 Streamlit
+- 📄 PDF Processing
+- 📊 Data Analysis
+- 📝 Natural Language Processing
+- 📑 ReportLab

 ## 💻 Run Locally